nicolecomputer/go-lisp/readme.md

 This is a toy lisp interpreter.

+## Running the code

+This code is written in [go](https://go.dev) and you'll need a working install.
+It has zero external dependencies.

+- git clone

+To run the repl:

+`go run cli/repl.go`

+To run all of the tests:

+`go test ./...`

 ## Next steps

 - Checking if a list is balanced during parsing (e.g. `")))))))()"`)